Add stablecoin checkout without matching wallet payments by hand

 Launch with a narrow checklist, then expand

 The safest launch is a controlled launch.
-Start with one checkout surface, one clear token set, and one internal owner for support questions.
+Start with one checkout surface, one clear token set, and one owner for buyer questions.

-Once real orders are completing cleanly and the team can reconcile without manual investigation, stablecoin payments can expand to more products, geographies, and customer segments.
+Once real orders are completing cleanly and reconciliation works without manual investigation, stablecoin payments can expand to more products, geographies, and customer segments.

 - Run test orders for USDT and USDC before public launch.

-- Confirm order status updates reach the systems used by support and fulfillment.
+- Confirm order status updates reach the systems used for orders and fulfillment.

 - Publish the payment option first to one product, market, or buyer segment.

-- Expand only after conversion, settlement, and support metrics stay clean.
+- Expand only after conversion, settlement, and buyer-question metrics stay clean.

 FAQ